EDIorg/EMLassemblyline/documentation/instructions.md

 ## Geographic coverage
 [back to top](#contents)

 If your dataset contains more than one sampling point or area, then you will want to add this information to your metadata.
-Often a data user will search for data withing a geographic area.
+Often a data user will search for data within a geographic area.

 #### Geographic points